-The Organization maintains a cash balances in a local bank.
+The Organization maintains cash balances in a local bank.
 This account is insured by the Federal Deposit Insurance Corporation up to \$250,000.
 The Organization also maintains an insured cash sweep account.
-At March 31, 2024 and 2023 the Organization had \$0 and \$0 uninsured cash balances respectively.
+At March 31, 2025 and 2024 the Organization had \$0 and \$0 uninsured cash balances respectively.